punchbiter/standoff2-external-token/README.md

 # standoff 2 external token

-usually updated the same day the game updates
+usually (not) updated the same day the game updates

 ## how to use